Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 - `firstName` as a string
 - `secondName` as a string

 If you want to order all of the account keys alphabetically based on the user’s first name, you need to find out the offset where the name starts.
 The first field, `initialized`, takes the first byte, then `phoneNumber` takes another 8, so the `firstName` field starts at offset `1 + 8 = 9`.
+However, dynamic data fields in borsh use the first 4 bytes to record the length of the data, so we can skip an additional 4 bytes, making the offset 13.

 You then need to determine the length to make the data slice.
-Since the length is variable, we can’t know for sure, but you can choose a length that is large enough to cover most cases and short enough to not be too much of a burden to fetch.
+Since the length is variable, we can’t know for sure before fetching the data.
+But you can choose a length that is large enough to cover most cases and short enough to not be too much of a burden to fetch.
 15 bytes is plenty for most first names, but would result in a small enough download even with a million users.

 Once you’ve fetched accounts with the given data slice, you can use the `sort` method to sort the array before mapping it to an array of public keys.